Posts Tagged ‘Halloween’

 “Yeah, yeah OK thanks.”
 Franklin said before leaving.

-Walking outside, Franklin stared at the DVD reading the contents on the back; audio commentary by the director, behind the scenes features, a stick on the plastic indicated about the contest.
+Walking outside, Franklin stared at the package, reading the contents on the back; audio commentary by the director, behind the scenes features, a sticker on the plastic indicated about the contest.
 This DVD was the key to a contest where he could win the original Michael Meyers Mask.
-Soon Franklin felt his body bump into something.
-A mat of brownish hair swatted his face, and for just a second he felt the smooth skin of a female.
+Then, Franklin felt his body bump into something.
+A mat of brownish hair swatted his face, and for just a second, he felt the smooth skin of a female.

 The sound of groceries hitting the sidewalk preceded her voice “Oh, Franklin, I’m so sorry.”
 Lindsey said, kneeling down picking up her items.